Transparent-Audio/transparentmeta/docs/the_basics/guiding_principles.md

 # Guiding principles

-TransparentMeta follows a set of ddevelopment principles to ensure the solution is practical, trustworthy, and future-proof.
+TransparentMeta follows a set of development principles to ensure the solution is practical, trustworthy, and future-proof.

 ---